What am I feeling?

 For some people, in anticipating a loss and resulting grief, may result in mourning prior to it occurring.
 Anticipating a loss is a very normal and human response to a need to prepare and make sense of this loss, in all its complexity.
 For other people, anticipating the loss and the grief may result in very similar feelings and thoughts to when the loss does occur.
 For others, there may be a sense of relief and permission to create the possibility of change or permission to move beyond the loss.
 By preparing, some people have the opportunity to plan and give themselves the opportunity to make sense of things and resolve things.
 Again, these are very natural and normal responses.

-Like other experiences of loss, many people find it useful to share their experiences with a trusted friend, colleague or family member and for others it may assist to contact GriefLine on 1300 845 745 and discuss your experiences with a volunteer counsellor.
+Like other experiences of loss, many people find it useful to share their experiences with a trusted friend, colleague or family member and for others it may assist to contact GriefLine on your local state hotline number to discuss your experiences with a volunteer counsellor.

 I thought I would feel fine because I had made rational sense about all of it and now that it has happened, it feels so different